 Some are great, some should have their licenses revoked.
 Sorry but it’s true.
 I don’t say this to scare you, I say this because I don’t want you to think that every vet, groomer, trainer or pet sitter is amazing…because they aren’t!
 Having said that, with a bit of research you can find the incredible souls who will help you take great care of your puppy.

 Not all vets are created equal, so it’s important you like and trust the one that will help you care for your puppy through his or her life.
 We know our animals best, so if we feel there is something wrong we are usually right.
 Don’t be afraid to ask questions, and if you have concerns about the treatment you’re receiving, don’t be afraid to change vets.

 Pet sitter/dog walker/doggy daycare

 The best way to find a groomer is by asking dog parents who they use.
-Other options include checking with the vet staff or doing a search for groomers in your area.
+Again, check with the vet staff or do a search for groomers in your area.
 However you find the names for your list I recommend calling and having a chat about the process, how long it takes, how much it costs and if you meet in person it’s a chance to check out the cleanliness of the facilities.

 Have a conversation with any trainer you’re thinking of hiring and ask questions.
 What methods do they use?
 Is it positive, rewards based training?
 Never ever use someone who punishes, and never believe them if they try and convince you it’s the best way to train.